History of the Carrot

 The Wild Carrot, Daucus Carota, became known as Queen Anne's Lace, oddly enough at the time of Queen Anne (1655-1714) and the wild carrot so called remains today, although the name is of American origin.
 See more on the wild carrot page.

-Samuel Hartlib in 1651 wrote - "Some old men in Surrey, where it flourisheth very much at present ; report That they knew the first Gardiners that came into those parts to plant Cabages, Colleflowers, and to sow Turneps, Carrets, and Parsnips, to sow Raith (or early ripe) Pease.
+Samuel Hartlib in 1651 wrote in his "Legacy of Husbandry" - "Some old men in Surrey, where it flourisheth very much at present ; report That they knew the first Gardiners that came into those parts to plant Cabages, Colleflowers, and to sow Turneps, Carrets, and Parsnips, to sow Raith (or early ripe) Pease.
 Rape, all which at that time were great rarities, we having few or none in England, but what came from Holland and Flanders.

 Ladie Borlase’s Receiptes Booke, an English manorial and culinary manuscript, has been in existence for over 300 years.
 This manuscript, bearing dates from 1665 to 1822, provides a unique compendium of culinary history that opens a window to the aristocratic, social, agricultural, horticultural, economic, and medicinal aspects of English country life.
 The Borlase manuscript is a kind of miscellany.
 Included are recipes not only for all kinds of foods but also for distilled waters, remedies, dyes, soaps, and perfumes.
 A housewife of that period was responsible for keeping her family healthy and her house clean and sweet smelling, and so the manuscript features directions for preparing medicinal oyles, waters, glysters ,powders,ballsoms, a true Majistery ,and a julep, with healing powers for a number of ailments from apoplexy and gout to cancer and the plague.
 The cookery recipes concentrate almost entirely on sweets and meats with only a few mentions of vegetables.